SergeyMi37/apptools-admin/README.md

 [![Gitter](https://img.shields.io/badge/Available%20on-Intersystems%20Open%20Exchange-00b2a9.svg)](https://openexchange.intersystems.com/package/apptools-admin-1)

 Application tools for technical support and DBMS administrator.
 View and edit arrays, execute queries, including JDBC/ODBC, sending results to email as XLS files.
 A few simple graphs on the protocols of the system.
+This solution can be installed in earlier versions of Cache and Ensemble (tested 2016.1+).
+This can be done by importing xml.

 ## Installation with ZPM